jsiegenthaler/homebridge-eosstb/README.md

 3. Speaker service (for the controlling the TV accessory volume)
 4. Input service.
 The input (TV channels) utilise one service per input.
 The maximum possible channels (inputs) are thus 100 - 3 = 97.
 However, the more services you have, the slower the plugin loads.
 So I have limited the inputs to maximum 50, but you can override this in the config.
 The inputs are hard limited to 90 inputs.

+### Web App Controllers Take Over Sometimes
+The Homekit plugin emulates the web app.
+If the web app is started on a web browser on a laptop or PC, the backend systems may prefer the web app to HomeKit, and disconnect Homekit from the mqtt session.
+The best thing to do is not use the web app.
+I'm considering ways to make the mqtt session more robust.

+### Media State (Play/Pause) Limitations
+The eosstb plugin can detect the current and target media state and shows PLAY, PAUSE or LOADING (loading is displayed when fast-forwarding or rewinding) in the Homebridge logs.
+Unfortunately, the Apple Home app cannot do anything with the media state (as at iOS 14.4).
+Hopefully this will improve in the future.

 ## Configuration